-Widespread failures and losses of financial institutions can impose an externality on the rest of the economy and the recent crisis provides ample evidence of the importance of containing this risk.
-However, current financial regulations, such as Basel I and Basel II, are designed to limit each institution's risk seen in isolation; they are not sufficiently focused on systemic risk even though systemic risk is often the rationale provided for such regulation.
+Widespread failures and losses of financial institutions can impose an externality on the rest of the economy and the global financial crisis of 2007-2009 provides ample evidence of the importance of containing this risk.
+However, current financial regulations, such as Basel capital requirements, are designed to limit each (or representative) institution's risk seen in isolation; they are not sufficiently focused on systemic risk even though systemic risk is often the rationale provided for such regulation.
 As a result, while individual risks may be properly dealt with in normal times, the system itself remains, or in some cases is induced to be, fragile and vulnerable to large macroeconomic shocks.

 The goal of this paper is to propose and apply a useful and model-based measure of systemic risk.
 To this end, we first develop a framework for formalizing and measuring systemic risk.
 Using this framework, we derive an optimal policy for managing systemic risk.
-Finally, we provide a detailed empirical analysis of how our measure of systemic risk measured ex ante can predict the ex post losses during the financial crisis of 2007-2009 as well as the regulator's "stress test."
+Finally, we provide a detailed empirical analysis of how our ex ante measure of systemic risk can predict the ex post losses during the financial crisis of 2007-2009 as well as the regulator's "stress test" in the Spring of 2009.

 The need for economic foundations for a systemic risk measure is more than an academic concern since regulators around the world consider how to reduce the risks and costs of systemic crises.
 It is of course difficult, if not impossible, to find a systemic risk measure that is at the same time practically relevant and completely justified by a general equilibrium model.
-In fact, the gap between theoretical models and the practical needs of regulators has been so wide that measures such as institution-level Value-at-Risk (VaR) have persisted in assessing risks of the financial system as a whole.
+In fact, the gap between theoretical models and the practical needs of regulators has been so wide that measures such as institution-level Value-at-Risk (VaR), designed to address the risk of an individual institution, have persisted in regulation assessing risks of the financial system as a whole (Allen and Saunders (2002)).